Caring for Northland's dunes

 Beaches and sand dunes are the narrow but precious bands of sand that lie between the land and the sea.

-Sand dunes are natural habitats for many native species and, in their natural state, they protect land and property from erosion, storms, cyclones and tsunamis.
+Sand dunes are natural habitats for many native insects, lizards and birds.
+In their natural state, they protect land and property from erosion, storms, cyclones and tsunamis.

 How do sand dunes work?

-Sand dunes are always changing as they erode and build-up in cycles.
-Dune plants play an important role in this process.
+Sand dunes are constantly changing as they erode and build-up in cycles.
+Plants play an important part in the natural cycles of dune erosion and recovery that occur on beaches.

 Settled weather...